 Mr K over at Gardening at the Edge thought me quite mad to go walking at this time of year.
-Quite harsh, I thought – but fair.
+Harsh, I thought – but fair.
 I see his point; I would have preferred to have gone in late March (as I did last year see ‘And Back Again’) – it’s generally warmer, early flowers are out and spring is upon us.
 But I didn’t have that option this year and besides, walking in January and February (as I have done several times now) definitely has its benefits.

 I had no problems, for example, in booking accommodation and, furthermore, as they weren’t busy, three hotels upgraded me, free of charge, from single rooms to larger en-suite doubles.
 In addition, the paths and wild places were emptier (I met no-one ‘doing’ the Dales Way), it is much easier carrying a thirty pound rucksack in the cold than in, say, June and surprisingly often (so far!)
 I have been blessed with some beautifully bright, sunny days.